CodeXCourses/level-1-course-content/teacher-handbook/README.md

 It's a good idea to set up Host Controls in your meeting.
 This allows students to join without you having to admit them.
 It allows you to set a TA as a co-host, as well as a few other options. [how to](https://knowledge.workspace.google.com/kb/how-to-add-a-cohost-to-a-scheduled-meeting-000007209)

+#### Recording in Google Meet

 Recorded videos will be uploaded to you Google Drive.
-To make them available to students, you must manually download them to your machine, and upload them to our YouTube account using YouTube Studio.
+To make them available to students, you must manually download them to your machine, and then upload them to our YouTube account using YouTube Studio.

+#### Breakout rooms in Google Meet

+Google meet has limited options for breakout rooms.
+You must assign participants when you create the breakout room.
+Participants cannot change rooms on their own.
+If a student enters late, they will not be automatically added to a room.
+To change a room, you must Edit the breakout rooms, drag the participants' names, and click "save".
+One way around this could be to make everyone a co-host.
+But that would allow them to change or close rooms, too.

 ### Big Blue Button